PhD & Summer Projects

 Applications can be submitted online.

-We encourage potential UK PhD students to apply before the 1st of February each year, to start in September of that year.
-International applications will be considered when positions with appropriate funding become available.
+We encourage potential UK PhD students to apply before the 1st of February each year, to start at the end of August of that year.
+International applications will be considered only if positions with appropriate funding are available.
+This is not the case every year, so international students should contact a member of staff to find out the current situation.

 Summer projects